 The difference between Distribution 2.0 and 3.0 is that at least one new study has been added, so there is an added acknowledgement in the Distribution Agreement and Amendment to indicate this.
 If a user has access to Distribution 2.0, they would have to process an amendment to indicate this before getting access to Distribution 3.0.
 A change in the number after the decimal point (ie 2.2) indicates changes or additions without adding new studies, so an Amendment is not needed.

 Biorepository for Psychiatric Research

 The NIMH Repository and Genomics Resource (NRGR) is one of several data repositories funded by National Institutes of Health (NIH).
 We are the only NIH repository that specializes in offering the research community DNA, RNA, and cell lines from large collections of individuals with psychiatric illness and psychiatrically normal controls.
-At a minimum we provide basic demographic and diagnostic data on all our biosamples; for most of our biosamples we have detailed diagnostic data, frequently item level data on major assessment instruments, available for download.
-We also have genotype, DNA sequence, and gene expression data associated with a subset of our biosamples.
+At a minimum we provide basic demographic and diagnostic data on all our biospecimens; for most of our biospecimens we have detailed diagnostic data, frequently item level data on major assessment instruments, available for download.
+We also have genotype, DNA sequence, and gene expression data associated with a subset of our biospecimens.